 8. Cambridge, OH – This charming town located just east of Columbus transforms into a Victorian wonderland during the holiday season.
 The Dickens Victorian Village features 186 mannequins and 80 life-like scenes.
 The Guernsey County Courthouse Holiday Light Show alone is well worth the visit – thousands of lights dance with the music on this gorgeous city landmark, built in 1881.

 9. Newport Beach, CA – For 104 years, Newport Beach has put on a fantastic, watery display.
 The Newport Beach Christmas Boat Parade features everything from kayaks and canoes to million-dollar yachts, all decorated for Christmas.
-The event takes place for five nights, and this year’s event begins December 19 and ends December 23.
-This spectacular parade has been called “one of the top ten holiday happenings in the nation” by the New York Times.
+This spectacular, five-night parade has been called “one of the top ten holiday happenings in the nation” by the New York Times.